Bchaises/Bchaises/README.md

 # Hi there! 👋 I'm Benjamin Chaises

 Welcome to my GitHub profile!
-I'm a passionate **Backend Developer** with a love for building efficient and scalable solutions.
+I'm a passionate **Backend Developer** with a love for building efficient solutions.
 My journey in development has been shaped by years of hands-on experience in a variety of technologies and frameworks.
 Here's a bit about me:

 ---

 ## 👨‍💻 About Me

 - 🎓 Graduate in Computer Science with a Master's degree from **EPSI**.
-- 💼 Former backend developer at **Bedrock Streaming**, where I contributed to internal tools and maintained critical services.
+- 💼 I completed 3 years of apprenticeship at **Bedrock Streaming** and **BGB Concept**, where I contributed to internal tools, developed solutions, and maintained services.
 - 🌍 Based in Paris, but always ready to connect with people from around the globe.
 - 🌟 Languages: French (native), English (B2).